-In 1951 the Alberta government enacted a law (Alberta Gas Resources Preservation Act) that states that the province must maintain at least a 15 year reserve of natural gas before they can export any to other provinces or to the US.
-In my example, that is akin to you telling the kids not to throw the ball against the garage.
+In 1951 the Alberta government enacted a law (Alberta Gas Resources Preservation Act) that states that the province must maintain a

 In 1989, the Canadian government and the US entered into the US-Canada Free Trade Agreement, (think of it as the city bylaw in our example) which included an innocuous clause which referred to proportionality with respect to Canada's natural gas and oil and its export to the US.
 In fact, the clause has the effect of forcing Canada to make available about two thirds of its energy capacity to the US - regardless to the needs or situations of Canadians.
 This clause was carried over into the North American Free Trade Agreement (NAFTA).